The Cayman Islands Crisis Center (CICC) – The Children and Youth Programme (KYD $32,000)

-National Council of Voluntary Organizations (NCVO) – Nadine Andreas Residential Foster Home
+National Council of Voluntary Organizations (NCVO) – Nadine Andreas Residential Foster Home (KYD $25,000)

-The National Council of Voluntary Organizations is a non-profit charitable organisation that helps community members struggling from economic hardship and child neglect and abuse, with a focus on helping children.
-The Nadine Andreas Residential Foster Home houses up to ten children ranging in age from birth to sixteen years of age who have been placed in care by the Department of Children and Family Services and the Courts because of maltreatment.
-HFC Cayman funds will support the Care Manager, who is responsible for the daily operation of the Foster Home and providing care to the residents, such as helping residents work toward family reunification or independent living. http://ncvo.org.ky/
+The National Council of Voluntary Organizations is a non-profit charitable organization that helps community members struggling from economic hardship and child neglect and abuse, with a focus on helping children.
+The Nadine Andreas Residential Foster Home houses up to ten children ranging in age from five to seventeen years of age who have been placed in care by the Department of Children and Family Services and the Courts because of maltreatment.
+HFC Cayman funds will support the Care Manager’s work with an aftercare program to prepare and support youth who age out of the home to live independently in the community.